 Clare joined Larkin Street in 2017 as a Development professional skilled in utilizing traditional and non-traditional revenue streams to increase revenue.
 While working here, she has built philanthropic initiatives on a sound foundation through a collaborative approach and strong project management.
 Prior to Larkin Street, she has ten years of experience working in for-profit and non-profit sectors doing marketing and development.
 She holds a B.S. in marketing from University of Missouri and a graphic design specialization certificate from California Institute of the Arts.
 Clare is passionate about using her skills to increase awareness and funds for inequalities in the Bay Area.

 Director of Behavioral Health

-Cynthia is a native of Oakland CA, with 23 years’ experience in the nonprofit sector.
-Her nonprofit background includes grants management and finance from various federal, state, and foundation sources.
-Financial oversight included $50 Million annual budget in grants and contracts revenue supporting various programs in public health both domestic and global.
-Her strength is in Federal grants management, OMB guidelines and compliance.
+Cynthia is a native of Oakland with 23 years’ experience in the non-profit sector.
+Her non-profit background includes grants management and finance from various federal, state and foundation sources.
+Her financial oversight experience included a $50 million annual budget in grants and contracts revenue supporting various programs in both domestic and global public health.
+Her strength is in federal grants management, OMB guidelines and compliance.
 Public health, youth education, and employment sectors have been key areas of interest and experience for Cynthia.
-After 13 years in the private sector as; management, finance, training and staff development in telecommunications sales and technical support, she found her home working with a nonprofit biotech education organization supporting high school youth on a path to success.
-Cynthia’s true passion is supporting organizations that reach our youth in need.
+After 13 years in the private sector across management, finance, training and staff development in telecommunications sales and technical support, she found her home working with a non-profit biotech education organization supporting high school youth on a path to success.
+Cynthia’s true passion is supporting organizations that reach youth in need.